huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node_pool.md

 * `labels` - (Optional, Map, ForceNew) Tags of a Kubernetes node, key/value pair format.
 Changing this parameter will create a new resource.

-* `root_volume` - (Required, List) It corresponds to the system disk related configuration.
+* `root_volume` - (Required, List, ForceNew) It corresponds to the system disk related configuration.
 Changing this parameter will create a new resource.

+* `data_volumes` - (Required, List, ForceNew) Represents the data disk to be created.
+Changing this parameter will create a new resource.

+* `taints` - (Optional, List, ForceNew) You can add taints to created nodes to configure anti-affinity.
+Each taint contains the following parameters:

 The `root_volume` block supports: